The Definitive Guide to Handling Negative Business Reviews

 When it comes to running a business, the phrase, “ignorance is bliss,” doesn’t apply.
 In fact, not knowing the things customers say about your business can impact your ability to attract new customers, earn revenue, and so much more.

-2. Gather information about each negative review.
+2. Gather information about each bad review.

 Take a step back and analyze each negative review before you react.
 No two reviews are the same, so each interaction, opinion, and issue requires its own approach.
 Start by asking yourself the following questions: